Kanga Cup: History

 2014 saw a shift in focus for the tournament with a new marketing strategy adopted to ensure the tournament grew from previous years.
 The 2014 edition of the Kanga Cup saw it coincide with the middle of the FIFA World Cup being held in Brazil.
 Previously this might have hurt numbers attending the Kanga Cup but the organizers broadcast the World Cup during the Kanga Cup to give the whole event a festival feel.
 Capital Football CEO Heather Reid, announced the 2014 edition of the cup as "the best ever", with a total of 274 teams having competed along with 144 referees, with 813 matches being played, and concluding with 29 grand finals played at Lyneham on the final day.

 The Kanga Cup celebrated 25 years of existence in 2015 with record entries of teams, officials, volunteers and participants.
 More than 340 teams turned out between 3 and 8 July from as far away as South Korea, as the event drew 7,000 players and a total of over 10,000 people to the ACT.
 2015 Kanga Cup tournament director Michael Kelly declared the tournament a success, with fine weather gracing the week-long tournament until grand final day when rain set in.

 The 2017 edition saw a record number of players - almost 8000 - taking part, with 378 teams competing.
 A strong showing was also noted in 2018 with 360 teams participating, including teams from Ghana and Singapore participating for the first time.

 In 2019 more than 4500 players from 322 teams took part in the tournament, along with several thousand more coaches, parents and support staff.
 While around 25 per cent of teams were from the Canberra area, many had travelled from interstate and as far away as New Zealand, the Philippines and South Korea for the tournament.

 Expressions of interest for the 30th edition of the Kanga Cup, which was to be held in July 2020 were being sought from teams based within Australia and Overseas for what was expected to be the largest edition of the Kanga Cup to date.
-Due to the COVID-19 pandemic this has now been delayed to July 2021.
+Due to the COVID-19 pandemic this was delayed to July 2021.